-Includes bonded wine cellars
+\Includes bonded wine cellars

-The number of businesses with a permit, brewer's notice, or registration with TTB has increased significantly in recent years, driven by a boom in new breweries, distilleries, and wineries.
-Since FY 2015, the number of authorized wineries has increased 45 percent.
-The growth rate for brewers and distillers has been far greater, at roughly 100 percent and 90 percent, respectively.
+The number of applicants filing for an original permit, brewer's notice, or registration with TTB has increased significantly in recent years, driven by a boom in new breweries, distilleries, and wineries.
+Since FY 2014, the number of authorized wineries has increased nearly 50 percent.
+The growth rate for brewers and distillers has been far greater, at 122 percent and 112 percent, respectively.